6C1/derpcode/README.md

   </tr>
 </table>

+## Termination ##

+A derpcode program is terminated by decrementing the pointer to -1 after flipping the 0 value, and running the print command.
+The last line of all derpcode programs is therefore:

+`herp a-derp.`

 ## Hello World ##

 The following derpcode program prints the phrase "Hello world!" to the screen, and exits.